edithturn/valkey-jdbc/README.md

   Total : 9.2ms for 10 reads from Valkey

 =================================================
-[USE CASE 3] Real-time stock check
+[WHEN NOT TO CACHE] Real-time stock check
 =================================================
+  Stock changes with every order,  stale data means wrong inventory.
+  No CACHE_PARAM hint, no cache.
+The wrapper goes straight to MySQL.
   Query : SELECT stock FROM products WHERE id = 1 Stock : 42 units
   Time: 5.6ms
-  Cache : bypassed — no CACHE_PARAM hint present
+  Cache : NONE — no CACHE_PARAM hint

-  WHY: stock levels change constantly — serving stale data from cache would show wrong inventory.
-Never hint real-time queries.
 ```

-Use Case 2 is the key moment: 10 reads, ~0.9ms each on average, zero database calls.
-Use Case 3 shows when NOT to cache: real-time or write-sensitive data should never carry the hint.
+The CACHE HIT block is the key moment: 10 reads, ~0.9ms each on average, zero database calls — while the cold CACHE MISS query took over 1.5 seconds hitting MySQL.
+WHEN NOT TO CACHE shows when to skip the hint: real-time or write-sensitive data should never be cached.

 ## How caching is opted in